luhao007/WoW-Addons/AddOns/AtlasQuest/Docs/readme-en.txt

 most quests for a given Dungeon, Raid or Battleground.

 It was originally created by Asurn in 2006.
-Since July 2007 it has been maintained and updated by Thandrenn (aka Mystery8).
+Since July 2007 it has been maintained and updated by Thandrenn (aka Mystery8 or Thanbini).

+In January of 2023, Zilom contributed many updates and fixes to the XML and LUA code to restore some functionality and make AtlasQuest work with the Dragonflight expansion.

 Over the years there have been many contributions by the community.
 Most are listed either here or in the changelog.txt.